Learning to Rank for Multiple Retrieval-Augmented Models through Iterative Utility Maximization: Introduction

 Prior work on RAG mostly focus on developing a RAG system (i.e., a retrieval and a language model) for each task.
-The recent work by \citet{urag} represents one of the first efforts to build a centralized search engine capable of serving \textit{multiple} retrieval-augmented LLMs, each tasked with a distinct objective.
-These models utilize different underlying LLMs and employ varying retrieval-augmentation techniques.
+The recent work by \citet{urag} represents one of the first efforts to build a centralized search engine capable of serving \textit{multiple} RAG agents, each tasked with a distinct objective.
+These agents utilize different underlying LLMs and employ varying RAG techniques.
 To train this centralized search engine, they use its initial parameters to retrieve documents for the training queries of the agents (i.e., the LLMs utilizing the search engine).
 The feedback from these agents on the retrieved documents is then collected to update the parameters.
 This approach has a few limitations.
 First, it depends heavily on the initial parameters to retrieve documents for training queries.
 If these parameters are not well-initialized, the quality of the initial retrieval lists would be low, leading to suboptimal feedback from the LLMs.
 Furthermore, since the initial documents are retrieved without any prior feedback to adapt the search engine to agent needs, they may not be relevant or useful to the agents.
 Consequently, the feedback provided might not reflect useful documents for the individual agents, reducing the overall effectiveness of the training process.

-This paper addresses these limitations by presenting an iterative approach grounded in strong theoretical principles, designed to maximize agents' utility functions.
-In this method, in an offline training procedure, feedback collection occurs across multiple iterations.
-During each round, the search engine employs the optimal parameters learned from the previous iteration to retrieve documents based on the specific information needs of each agent, learned through personalization from previous round, for the agents' training queries, gathering feedback on those results.
-In this offline phase, feedback from all agents is aggregated to train a central search engine that can effectively serve the needs of all agents.
+This paper addresses these limitations by introducing an iterative approach grounded in strong theoretical foundations, designed to maximize the utility functions of RAG agents.
+Feedback is collected over multiple iterations in an offline training procedure to progressively optimize the search engine.
+In each iteration, the search engine applies the parameters optimized from the previous feedback round to retrieve new documents tailored to the specific information needs of each RAG agent.
+Feedback on these newly retrieved documents is then collected to refine the search engine's understanding of each agent's preferences.
+The personalization process adapts the search engine for each RAG agent by leveraging feedback from the prior iteration, using the agents' training queries and feedback on them.
+During the offline phase, feedback from all agents is aggregated to train a multi-task central search engine capable of effectively serving the diverse needs of all agents.